reel2bits/reel2bits/README.md

 Launch how you want the "./reel2bits web" and "./reel2bits worker" Or use the Systemd Unit files in "conf/" directory and adapt them

+## Docker

+There is two docker images provided actually:

+- dashie/reel2bits-worker:latest
+- dashie/reel2bits-web:latest

+No tag/stable release yet.

+Volumes/bind to use:

+- /data for both images
+- /app/conf/app.ini and /app/conf/logging.cfg for both, default will probably doesn't works.

+No ports for worker, 4000 for web.

+Worker and web needs access to redis, database, and local access to files.

 ## Contact, issues

 - Main contact: Dashie: dashie (at) sigpipe (dot) me